StenTechDev/PortfolioWebsiteV1/README.md

 This is a minimalistic, html portfolio website.

-To view the website, visit: https://stentechdev-min-portfolio-v1.netlify.app
+To view this website, visit: https://stentechdev-min-portfolio-v1.netlify.app